A Guide to DevOps Monitoring

 What Are Metrics and Why Do We Collect Them?

 Metrics are often the primary outputs of monitoring.
 These values are either raw or contextual measurements that teams can use to assess performance, predict capacity, and optimize processes.
 In DevOps pipelines, you can use metrics for a variety of reasons, including to gauge team productivity, measure application quality, and evaluate component operations.

 DevOps metrics are most useful when in combination to present an overall view of your systems and processes.
-By combining these measures you can begin to derive insights on the true compatibility of your various components.
+By combining these measures, you can begin to derive insights into the true compatibility of your various components.
 You can also use metrics as a litmus test for changes you enact.

 The Four Golden Signals of DevOps Monitoring